-Certain disciplinary situations entitle students to a due process hearing—either informal or formal.
+In all cases of discipline, communication with the home is essential.
+Furthermore, certain disciplinary situations entitle students to a due process hearing—either informal or formal.

 Informal hearings are offered to students and their parents for suspensions that may extend beyond three (3) days.
 Informal hearings are opportunities to meet with administration and review the circumstances of behavioral incidents.
 Parents may waive an informal hearing but are encouraged to participate.

 Formal hearings are held before the school board or a committee of the school board and are typically used for cases of expulsion.
 Parents are notified in writing of the time, place, and purpose of the hearing.
 They have the right to counsel and/or witnesses if they choose.
 Unless requested by the parents/student to be public, hearings are private.
 Expulsion proceedings may also take place before the superintendent using what is known as an expulsion waiver.
 The school board must approve any agreements reached through the expulsion waiver process.

 Search and Seizure

 Students’ possessions and personal/school property can be searched by school officials using the standard of reasonable suspicion.
 Lockers, desks, and school-issued laptop computers are public school property; therefore, students shall not expect privacy regarding anything stored or placed in these items.